Ranking Alfred Hitchcock’s best movies for female representation

 11. North by Northwest (1959)

-Eve Kendall (Eva Marie Saint) is a female character as defined by her duplicity in the story, as she is by her staggering beauty and sensuality.
-As a result, the character is made love to on a train by Roger Thornhill (Cary Grant) and dragged along Mount Rushmore like a woman forced on a hiking expedition for a first date.
+Eve Kendall (Eva Marie Saint) is a female character as defined by her duplicity in the story, as she is by her staggering beauty & sensuality.
+As a result, the character makes love on a train with Roger Thornhill (Cary Grant) and is dragged along Mount Rushmore like a woman forced on a hiking expedition for a first date.
 However, she’s far more integral to the story than Hitchcock’s wanton gaze of her suggests.

 10. To Catch a Thief (1955)

 It’s Grace Kelly and Cary Grant enjoying a romantic vacay together!
-The romantic caper is charming and dazzling, if a little overly simplistic.
-Still, the chemistry between Grant and Kelly is lit as ever and Frances Stevens (Kelly) is a hot-headed gem of a character with an audacious love for danger that’s delightful to watch.
+The romantic caper is charming & dazzling, if a little overly simplistic.
+Still, the chemistry between Grant & Kelly is lit as ever and Frances Stevens (Kelly) is a hot-headed gem of a character with an audacious love for danger that’s delightful to watch.

 9. The Man Who Knew Too Much (1956)

 Doris Day is an unexpected standout in this thriller where she plays a female character who capably subverts Hitchcock’s usual icy blondes.
-Not only is she sweet and tender as the mother of a boy snatched by a terrorist organization, but she’s also dynamic and tenacious in her bid to save him.
+Not only is she sweet & tender as the mother of a boy snatched by a terrorist organization, but she’s also dynamic & tenacious in her bid to save him.

 8. Dial M for Murder (1954)